meshula/wrinkles/README.md

 ## Ideal Demonstrator Gui App 8/23

 * app that can open an existing .otio file
-* visualize the presenation time-space of the top level track
+* visualize the presentation time-space of the top level track
 * tlrender++ scrub around the track and see a render of what the composition looks like at that frame decorated with coordinates in the media timespaces and media sources for each section/clip